Udaipur House

-Udaipur House is a historic royal residence located in New Delhi, India.
-It formerly served as the city residence of the Maharanas of Udaipur and is one of the remaining examples of the architectural presence of the princely states in India's capital.
+The Udaipur House is a historic royal residence located in New Delhi, India.
+It formerly served as the city residence of the Maharanas of Udaipur and is one of the few remaining examples of the architectural presence of princely states in India's capital.

 Early history

 During the early 20th century, when New Delhi was being developed as the imperial capital of British India, several princely states established residences in the city to maintain political and ceremonial presence.
 These buildings, known as state houses, served as residences and diplomatic hubs for the rulers.
 Udaipur House was constructed for the Maharanas of Mewar for this purpose.

 Architecture

 Udaipur House was built in the Indo-Saracenic style, incorporating a blend of Mughal and European architectural elements, typical of state houses in Lutyens' Delhi.
 Although smaller than Hyderabad House or Jaipur House, it contains notable features such as a central hall, landscaped lawns, and elements resembling traditional Rajasthani architecture.